jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Often, when we are struggling to place our fingers into a challenging chord grip, the problem can be solved almost magically by simply adjusting the elbow until the position is more comfortable.

+**Keep the fretting wrist at a neutral angle.**
+This prevents tendons from rubbing which can cause carpal tunnel syndrome, among other advantages.
+This can be made easier by adjusting the elbow, as already described, and by tilting the guitar neck upward.
+A strap with a suede backing can help hold the guitar tilted in a comfortable fretting position.

+**Our hands are not crowbars**

 ## Mind the chord intervals

 When learning and practicing these shapes,